Blind man's buff

 Blind man's buff or blind man's bluff is a variant of tag in which the player who is "It" (i.e, the person who is tagging others) is blindfolded.
+The blindfold is typically made using a cloth, scarf or similar fabric, depending on local customs; in South Asian contexts, garments such as dupattas are commonly used as improvised blindfolds.
 The traditional name of the game is "blind man's buff", where the word buff is used in its older sense of a small push.

 Gameplay

 Blind man's buff is played in a spacious area, such as outdoors or in a large room, in which one player, designated as "It", is blindfolded and feels around attempting to touch the other players without being able to see them, while the other players scatter and try to avoid the person who is "it", hiding in plain sight and sometimes teasing them to influence them to change direction.

 When the "it" player catches someone, the caught player becomes "it" and the catcher flees from them.